grik001/MathTextInstructions/README.md

 There are 3 types of responses that this Function can return.

-- A valid response which will always include a **200 OK** result along with the method
+- A valid response which will always include a **200 OK** result along with the calculated answer
 - A **400 BadRequest** along with the cause of the error
 - Unhandled exceptions